Session Two – Harness the Power

 Four people per group, four hours duration, £119.

-You’ve completed session one and you now understand the wind direction, how to check wind speeds, know how to set up a depowerable kite, can demonstrate and understand the three safety systems, can fly the kite confidently and you’re ready to take those skills and develop them further in session two – Check out how much you’ve learnt already!
+You’ve completed session one and you now understand the wind direction, how to check wind speeds, know how to set up a depowerable kite.
+You can demonstrate and understand the three safety systems, can fly the kite confidently and you’re ready to take those skills and develop them further in your second kitesurf lesson – Check out how much you’ve learnt already!
 In Session Two, you’ll take to the water to complete your body drags and feel the thrill of skimming through the water powered by your kite.

-You’ll head straight to the beach and show off your new kite setting-up skills.
+You’ll start the session by demonstrating your new kite setting-up skills.
 As a group, you’ll run through a site assessment, showing what you learned in Session One hasn’t been forgotten, and head out to the water.
 Working in pairs it’s time to develop your fundamental kite flying skills and learn to control power by having lots of fun doing body drags.
 We use body drags (AKA body surfing) throughout your second kitesurf lesson to teach controlled power and direction with the kite as you body surf across the water while moving the kite.
-With each whoop, splash and attempt you take you and your kite skills closer to introducing the board.
+With each whoop, splash and attempt you take yourself and your kite skills closer to introducing the board.

 There are four body drags you need to master:

-Once you can demonstrate you are confidently doing these movements, you’re getting very close to introducing the board but there is one more essential step before that happens.
+Once you can demonstrate you are confidently doing these movements, you’re getting very close to introducing the board; but there is one more essential step before that happens.
 To complete a successful day of learning to kitesurf, your instructor will introduce you to the self-rescue and deep water pack-down techniques.
 This is the essential safety skill that every kiter must learn.
 There is a whole range of scenarios where you may need to use these techniques (it will literally save your life one day) so it is only fitting that before you start riding off on the board you know how to rescue yourself.

-After a fun-filled four hours of learning, you’ll be ready to advance to session three and look at introducing the board!
+After a fun-filled four hours of learning, you’ll be ready to advance to session three and look at introducing the board.
+Let’s get riding!